When is the best time to conduct digestate spreading?

 Always check the weather forecast

 When it comes to digestate spreading, careful planning is crucial.
-In order to minimise losses and reduce the odour of the product, digestate should be applied during good growing conditions, using a band applicator or shallow injection system.
+In order to minimise losses and reduce the odour of the product, digestate should be stored in and applied during good growing conditions, using a band applicator or shallow injection system.
+With the weather quickly changing from warm and dry to wet and cold, agricultural services and practises will be changing alongside the seasons.

 • The land is waterlogged, covered in snow or frozen